Profile of Professor Astrid Ensslin BA/MA PhD PGCLTHE FHEA FRSA

 - Digital media and communication, especially digital fiction and narratology, videogames and virtual worlds, discourse analysis, semiotics and (meta-)communication

-- Applied Linguistics (English and German), particularly specialised corpora, discourse analysis and hypermedia-assisted language acquisition
+- Applied Linguistics (English and German), particularly specialised corpora and discourse analysis.

 Reviews and Peer-reviewing: